-- (1) No longer was subject to human trafficking; or - (2) Attained eighteen (18) years of age. - 4.6.1 Recommendation: Eliminate criminal and civil statutes of limitation for all cases involving child sex trafficking and CSEC.
+- (1) No longer was subject to human trafficking; or - (2) Attained eighteen (18) years of age. - 4.6.1 Recommendation: Strengthen existing law to allow prosecutions for child sex trafficking and CSEC offenses to commence at any time and eliminate the statute of limitation for filing trafficking-specific civil actions.
+(See Issue Brief 4.6.)